Life As an Administrative Law Judge, Adjudicator, or Hearing Officer

 - Judge

-What Kind of Administrative Law Judge, Adjudicator, or Hearing Officer Job Opportunities Are There?
+Administrative Law Judge, Adjudicator, or Hearing Officer Employment Estimates

-In 2016, there was an estimated number of 15,400 jobs in the United States for Administrative Law Judge, Adjudicator, or Hearing Officer.
+There were about 15,400 jobs for Administrative Law Judge, Adjudicator, or Hearing Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Administrative Law Judge, Adjudicator, or Hearing Officer by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 The states with the most job growth for Administrative Law Judge, Adjudicator, or Hearing Officer are Rhode Island, Utah, and Arkansas.
 Watch out if you plan on working in Maryland, New Jersey, or Wisconsin.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Administrative Law Judge, Adjudicator, or Hearing Officer
+Administrative Law Judge, Adjudicator, or Hearing Officer Average Salary

 Administrative Law Judges, Adjudicators, and Hearing Officers make between $45,120 and $169,640 a year.